Go Nepal, Kathmandu Nepal

 You will mostly enjoy Kathmandu because of the beautiful mountain scenery you will be able to see.
 Whether you're riding a rickshaw through the traffic-choked alleyways of the old town, admiring the medieval temples, or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be intoxicating, amazing, and exhausting.

-The world heritage tour in Kathmandu provides us with a close glimpse of Nepal.
-Nepal is not only the showcases of the rich culture of the Nepalese people but also it’s the nations of architectural marvels heritage sites.
-This tour takes you to four places: Kathmandu Durbar Square, Pashupatinath, Bauddhanath and Swayambhunath temples that hold both religious and cultural importance to the people all around Nepal.
+The world heritage tour in Kathmandu gives us a close-up look at Nepal.
+Nepal is not only a showcase of the Nepalese people's rich culture, but it is also a nation of architectural marvels and heritage sites.
+This tour takes you to four temples: Kathmandu Durbar Square, Pashupatinath, Bauddhanath, and Swayambhunath, all of which are religious and culturally significant to Nepalese people.

-Ends at: 6 pm
+Ends at: 3-5 pm

-Trip Duration: 9 hours
+Trip Duration: 6-8 hours